xxfoundation/xxnetwork-comms/mixmessages/README.md

 GRPC - Adding New Cryptop Message Types
 ----

+**Note**: This guide is specifically intended for adding new `node` comms.
+It can easily generalized to comms relevant to client, gatewaty, etc., but specific file paths may not be correct.

 #### Step 1: Add Message to mixmessages.proto

 Create a new `message`, resembling a `struct` in golang.